100 Notable alumni of

 -

-Roxie Albertha Roker was an American actress who portrayed Helen Willis on the CBS sitcom The Jeffersons.
-Roker is the mother of rock musician Lenny Kravitz and paternal grandmother of actress Zoë Kravitz.
+Roxie Albertha Roker was an American actress.
+She was best known for her portrayal of Helen Willis on the CBS sitcom The Jeffersons.
+In 1973, she performed as Mattie Williams in the Broadway play The River Niger, and was nominated for Best Featured Actress in a Play at the 28th Tony Awards.
+Roker is the mother of rock musician Lenny Kravitz and grandmother of actress Zoë Kravitz.

 -